puppetlabs-toy-chest/puppet-quest-guide/quests/resource_ordering.md

 Create an `sshd/manifests/init.pp` manifest and fill in your `sshd` class with the `openssh-server` package resource and `sshd` service resource.
-Don't forget to include a `require` or `before` to specify the relationship between these two resources.
+Don't forget to include either a `require` or `before` to specify the relationship between these two resources.
-(If you need a hint, feel free to refer back to the examples above!)
+Within your class, if you include a `before` for the package, you don't need to include a `require` for the service, as both of these specify the same dependency relationship between the two resources.
+(If you need a hint as to how to complete the class, refer back to the examples above.)

 When you're done, use the `puppet parser validate` command to check your manifest.